kelsoko1/Switch/README.md

-# KijumbeSmart Platform
+# Switch Platform

-A comprehensive platform for managing group finances with real-time communication capabilities.
+A comprehensive platform for managing group finances with real-time communication capabilities, built with modern web technologies.

 ## 🌟 Features